 colleagues in our own melodic way.”

-Morten believes that it is imperative for him and others in the
+Morten believes that it is imperative for him and others in the work

-minutes of practice each day.
+practice each day.

 Leaders often have different hobbies to recharge their mental